DragonSpit/HPCsharp/README.md

 **_Version 3.0.0_** Just released!

-Higher performance Merge Sort.
+Higher performance parallel and serial 2-way Merge, with parallel faster by 1.7%.
 Stable Merge Sort.
 In-place Merge Sort interfaces for arrays and lists.
-Parallel and serial multi-merge.
+Parallel and serial Multi-Merge.
 Changed interfaces on Merge Sort and Merge to be consistent with Microsoft C# algorithms.
 Dynamic Priority Queue and Fixed Size Priority Queue.

+Warning: The latest benchmarks are showing Parallel Merge Sort being slower than version 2.0.1: 72 MegaInts/sec versus 87 MegaInts/sec.
+Investigating, since parallel merge is faster, which is used by Parallel Merge Sort.
+Hopefully, the new version just needs tuning of thresholds.

 More info coming soon...
 Give it a shot